andreaskundig/ncms-hestia/src/site/strategy/en/index.md

       seeks out peers who are concerned about the same issues.

-      This "individual external" dimension of the theory of change is the playground of our partner [PersonalData.io](https://wiki.personaldata.io/wiki/Main_Page): it invites anyone who feels lost as to their individual data rights to talk to each other and pool a set of resources.
+      This "individual external" dimension of the theory of change is the playground of our partner [PersonalData.io](https://wiki.personaldata.io/wiki/Main_Page): it invites anyone who feels lost as to their individual data rights to talk to each other, start getting active on their own, and pool a set of resources.
     image: /assets/media/sar_le-temps.jpg
   - description: >-
       Once many people realise their data rights can create change, how do they work together?
 Here are many unanswered questions .
-This “transforming collective patterns of action and thinking” is the core of  HestiaLabs’ activities.
+This is the "collective internal" dimension of our theory of change.

-      We support data collectives in their governance, their goal setting and mostly in their infrastructure.
+      The core of  HestiaLabs’ activities are here, “transforming collective patterns of action and thinking”.
+To achieve this, we support data collectives in their governance, their goal setting and mostly in their infrastructure.

-      With the help of recognised academic partners, we do the hard work of analysing collectivised data and transforming it into actionable insights.
+      With the help of recognized academic partners, we do the hard work of analyzing collectivized data and transforming it into actionable insights.
     title: Collective evolution
     image: /assets/media/strategy-step3-c-pexels-pixabay-c.jpeg
   - description: >-
-      When a group of individuals work together towards a common goal and produce results, how do they reach out to those outside the collective to bring about change?
+      When a group of individuals work together towards a common goal and produce results, how do they reach out to those outside their collective to bring about change?

-      A project creating new knowledge from the data collectivised does not achieve its goal.
+      A project creating new knowledge from the data collectivized does not achieve its goal.
 To be successful, its outputs must have an impact.

       Through our media partners and the [MyData](https://mydata.org/) network, these outcomes are brought to the attention of decision-makers who can give them the social/legal impact they deserve.
     title: Societal change
     image: /assets/media/strategy-step4-c-bundeshaus_bern_2009_flooffy-c.jpeg
 conclusion_title: YOUR projects make this happen